ISSUE 03

 Koreatown is one of the most dynamic places in LA.
 It’s like where culture is birthed.
 And like 20 years ago, only Asian people knew about it.
 Only Asian people came for their Korean BBQ or whatever.
 And now it’s like on Eater, like everywhere.
 And that’s great.
 I think that’s great.

 Like I just wanted you to know the backstory.
 And it’s like if you understood the history then things would just make sense.
-So just read, you know?
 It gives you so much more appreciation for a place.
 So when you go to Dan Sung Sa, it’s not just like a fun, rowdy place to get wasted.
 It’s like, this woman built this place.
 She was sabotaged.
-Like she had to close down but she just like powered through.
+Like she had to close down but she just, like, powered through.
 They went through COVID.
 And now they’re still thriving.
 It’s like, if you knew what it took for that place to still exist, you would appreciate it so much more.
 So I don’t know, that’s kind of the hope as well.

 KENNY